Harrisburg Senators Game Notes at Hartford

 Harrisburg Senators News Release

-TONIGHT'S GAME: The Senators and Hartford Yard Goats play game three of their six-game series tonight at Dunkin' Park.
+TONIGHT'S GAME: The Senators and Hartford Yard Goats play game five of their six-game series tonight at Dunkin' Park.

-LAST TIME OUT: The Senators fell to the Hartford Yard Goats 7-1 Wednesday night.
-Hartford jumped on top early with five runs in the bottom of the 1st inning and didn't look back.
-The Senators scored their lone run in the top of the 1st.
+LAST TIME OUT: The Senators fell to Hartford 4-3 in walk-off fashion Friday night.
+Braiden Ward hit a walk-off solo home run in the bottom of the 9th to give Hartford the win after the Senators had rallied back from a 3-0 deficit with two runs in the 7th inning and a run in the top of the 9th.

-CUT TO THE CHASE: Tonight's starting pitcher Chase Solesky is coming off back-to-back scoreless starts.
-In his last two outings combined he has allowed six hits, two walks, and struck out five in 9.2 scoreless innings.
+LEAN ON LARA: Tonight's starting pitcher Andry Lara has posted one quality start after another.
+Eight of Lara's 11 starts in AA this season have been quality starts, including his last outing in which he threw seven shutout innings and struck out five against New Hampshire for his longest outing of the season and his third shutout performance with the Sens.

-DE(BUT) LA ROSA : In his first two games in AA, Jeremy De La Rosa has gone 4-for-9 with a double and five total bases.
+WITT'S WAY : Friday night Paul Witt singlehandedly powered the Senators' offense by driving in all three runs on a home run and an RBI groundout.
+His home run was his fifth of the season - a two-run shot in the 7th inning.
+He has driven in eight runs on nine hits in the month of July.

 ABOUT THE GOATS: The Double-A affiliate of the Colorado Rockies won the Northeast Division in the first half of the season by taking four of six from the Sens.
 Hartford has nine of the Rockies' Top 30 prospects including: #2 INF Adael Amador; #4 OF Yanquiel Fernandez, #5 OF Zac Veen; #6 1B Sterlin Thompson; #12 SS Ryan Ritter; #14 LHP Carson Palmquist; #16 3B Warming Bernabel; #26 RHP Jaden Hill and #28 RHP Connor Van Scoyoc.